-Israel kills Islamic Jihad commander, rockets fired from Gaza
+Israel kills Islamic Jihad commander in Gaza, another targeted in Damascus

 Separately, Hamas said Israel “bears full responsibility for all consequences of this escalation” and pledged that Al-Atta’s death “will not go unpunished”.

-Islamic Jihad shares Hamas’s ideological commitment to Israel’s destruction.
-But unlike Hamas, it is has often chafed at Egyptian-led efforts to forge ceasefires with the Israelis.
+Photos published by state news agency SANA showed damage to a two-storey building and debris strewn over cars.

-Israeli analysts say that Iran, whose nuclear programme and regional activities are the focus of a U.S. sanctions campaign, has cultivated Islamic Jihad in Gaza as part of a network of proxy forces on Israel’s borders.
+In recent years, Israel has carried out hundreds of strikes in Syria against its regional arch foe Iran and the Lebanese Hezbollah group, which it calls the biggest threat to its borders.

-Writing by Dan Williams; Editing by Sandra Maler, Lincoln Feast & SImon Cameron-Moore
+Additional reporting by Alaa Swilam in Cairo and Tom Perry in Beirut; Writing by Dan Williams; Editing by Sandra Maler, Lincoln Feast, Simon Cameron-Moore, Raju Gopalakrishnan